 Pros

-Provides training opportunities for inexperienced drivers seeking to enter the trucking industry
+Provides employment and training opportunities for inexperienced drivers

 Cons

-Unreliable wage payments with frequent delays and unauthorized deductions
+Unreliable wage payments with frequent delays, deductions, and withheld salaries

 User Reviews (0)